sensorium/Mozzi/learn/hints/index.markdown

 ## Debugging

 * Printing to the Arduino Serial monitor is a useful tool for debugging, but beware of trying to print too much or your whole computer might freeze!
-It's mostly OK to print from `updateControl()` with a `CONTROL_RATE` of 64, and it works well with a baud rate of 9600, ie. `Serial.begin(9600)`.
+It's mostly OK to print from `updateControl()` with the default `MOZZI_CONTROL_RATE` of 64, and it works well with a baud rate of 9600, ie. `Serial.begin(9600)`.
 Remember to set it in the monitor window too.
 Notice that using Serial adds size to your sketch and can often disrupt audio, so check if you've got print statements interfering if you're hearing audio clicks.

 * To print audio rate debugging info, don't use the Arduino serial monitor, try [CoolTerm](https://freeware.the-meiers.org/), it's a great application which performs much better and can capture incoming data to a file.